This article is from NF Team Member Taylor

-Just like squatting regularly builds muscle, meditation literally builds gray matter in your brain.
-Soon enough, that “automatic mode” or elephant we talked about enough will begin to change too (literally rewiring your brain).
+The same way squatting regularly builds muscle, meditation literally builds gray matter in your brain.
+Soon enough, that “automatic mode” or elephant we talked about will begin to change too (literally rewiring your brain).

 It might feel intimidating now to think about, but just like with diet and exercise, once the habit is established, you won’t even notice:

 We all know the story of Luke Skywalker, not because he had this power within him and chose to walk away from it, but because he seized the opportunity to understand the Force.

 As a kid, I always thought that comic books had it backwards – the superpower found the superhero (I’m looking at you Spiderman), rather than the other way around.

 That’s what meditation allows us to do.

-Today we’re issuing a meditation challenge: Commit to meditating every day, for two weeks straight (using an app, website, or guided meditation if you wish).
+- Commit to meditating every day, for two weeks straight (using an app, website, or guided meditation if you wish).

 What questions do you have about meditation?